s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)

-The first two models seem to work better than the third model as the highest accuracy of our third model lies below the highest accuracy of our first two models.
-For folds 6 and 8 the first model is even slightly more accurate than model two, but both models have folds with higher accuracies so that this doesn't matter.
+The first two models seem to work better on the training data than the third model as the highest accuracy of our third model lies below the highest accuracy of our first two models.
+For folds 6 and 8 the first model is even slightly more accurate than model two, but both models have folds with higher accuracies that would have been picked for the final model so this doesn't really matter.

 Next let's take a look at the final models and compare their out-of-bag error rates per tree.
 As all models have been built with the same number of trees (500) per sample we can compare them in the same plot.